 Sant’Antimo DOC is a denomination in Montalcino dating from 1996.
-It covers dry white, pink, red and sweet white wines made from a potentially wide range of both Tuscan and international grapes (in contrast to Montalcino’s flagship Brunello and Rosso di Montalcino reds which must contact 100% Sangiovese).
+Enzo Tiezzi told me on 09th April 2015 that it was he who came up with the name, which refers to the Abbey of Sant’Antimo (‘Abbazia di Sant’Antimo’).
+The DOC covers dry white, pink, red and sweet white wines made from a potentially wide range of both Tuscan and international grapes (in contrast to Montalcino’s flagship Brunello and Rosso di Montalcino reds which must comprise 100% Sangiovese).
 This means that there is no one-size-fits-all style for Sant’Antimo DOC wines.
-Enzo Tiezzi told me on 09th April 2015 that it was he who came up with the name, which refers the Abbey of Sant’Antimo (‘Abbazia di Sant’Antimo’).
 Declining production of Sant’Antimo reflects its lack of identity, as Montalcino’s producers seem increasingly to prefer bottling their non-Sangiovese grape-based wines under the IGT Toscana banner.
 Plans to create a ‘Montalcino DOC’ in the wake of the 2008 Brunellopoli affair came to nothing, it being felt this would confuse consumers whilst diluting the Rosso di Montalcino DOC and Brunello di Montalcino DOCG brands.

 Sant’Antimo DOC Bianco: From any white grape permitted in Tuscany.
 Usually a dry wine from Chardonnay, Sauvignon and and Pinot Grigio.

 Sant’Antimo DOC Rosato: Pink wine.